EnAccess/Airlink-App/AirLink Docs/Connecting to Solaris or Angaza.md

 Most PAYGO distributors however don't have their own software stacks.
 For this purpose, AirLink also provides connectivity to a couple established stacks who share API, Solaris PAYGOPS and Angaza.

 ## Solaris [OpenPAYGO Tokens](https://github.com/EnAccess/OpenPAYGO-Token) and Telemetry
-For Solaris, telemetry update from device to Solaris server - any property sent from the device will be forwarded, and token updates from Solaris Server to device are supported by the App.
+To use AirLink with Solaris, you will need an account with Solaris that allows API access and ask for credentials.
+AirLink supports telemetry update from device to Solaris server - any property sent from the device will be forwarded, and token updates from Solaris Server to device are supported by the App.
 In general, as long as the provisioning step is done right and the device generates any data, the flow should work transparently as for any other AirLink device.

+*Note that requests for new PAYG credit/tokens are done to the Solaris platform in this case and AirLink only supports synchronizing with the devices.*

 1. Provisioning Solaris Devices: To add Solaris devices, you will need to provision them both in the Solaris PAYGOPS platform as well as in AirLink separately.
 To provision devices in AirLink to connect to Solaris servers for PAYGO Tokens, use the format while uploading new devices in the following CSV File: